 The mulching film reflects light, so pests like aphids and thrips, leafminer so easy to control.
 It is also very effective against nematode.
 While- Yellow mulching films attract whitefly help to control whitefly growth.

 - Heat and cold insulator –

-Mulching film act as heat and cold insulator in winter mulch help to prevent soil from rapidly freezing, while in summer it helpful for controlling soil temperature.
+The mulching film acts as a heat and cold insulator in winter; mulch helps prevent soil from rapidly freezing, while in summer, it helps control soil temperature.

 - Soil erosion –